Why You Need a Sisal Rug

 With a sandy neutral coating, natural fibers have a wide appeal.
 From coastal and southwestern to farmhouse and industrial styles, sisal rugs can easily blend in with any established interior design.
 For a retro look, place round sisal floor rugs on top of each other in the center of a living room or family room.
-Rectangular floor rugs work best in a long room or beneath the dining room table, while an oval sisal rug will look great placed beneath an end table.
+A rectangular sisal area rug will work best in a long room or beneath your dining room table, while an oval sisal rug will look great placed beneath an end table.
 With its grainy finish, a sisal runner will complement a rustic look in your master bedroom.
 To find an aesthetic that works for you, read our Guide to Rug Styles.

 More Ways to Shop